Genital Warts

 Are genital warts contagious?

-Yes, genital warts are highly contagious and can be spread through skin-to-skin contact.
+Yes, genital warts are highly contagious and can spread through skin-to-skin contact with an infected person.

-Yes, certain types of HPV that cause genital warts can increase the risk of cervical cancer and other cancers.
+Certain high-risk strains of HPV that cause genital warts may increase the risk of developing cervical, anal, or other cancers.

-While treatments can remove genital warts, the virus may remain in the body, and warts can recur.
+While treatments can remove visible warts, the virus may remain dormant in the body, and recurrence is possible.

 If you have any feedback, please get in touch.